numToStr/lemmy-help/emmylua.md

 ### Alias

-This can be used to make a type alias.
+This tag can be used to make a type alias.
 It is helpful if you are using the same the type multiple times.

 - Syntax